rstudio/shiny-server/README.md

 * Host multiple Shiny applications, each with its own URL
 * Can be configured to allow any user on the system to create and deploy their own Shiny applications
-* Supports non-websocket-capable browsers, like IE8/9
+* Supports non-websocket-capable browsers, like IE9
 * Free and open source ([AGPLv3](http://www.gnu.org/licenses/agpl-3.0.html) license)
 * Pre-built installers for select Linux distributions.
-* **Experimental quality.
-Use at your own risk!**

 ## Installing